GlobalNamesArchitecture/dwca_hunter/README.md

 * WoRMS
 * Freebase

-See dwca-hunter/bin/dwca-hunt.rb as a example how to use the code.
+See dwca_hunter/bin/dwca-hunt.rb as a example how to use the code.

-## Contributing to dwca-hunter
+## Contributing to dwca_hunter

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet